-A position marker on the north side of Culp’s Hill shows the position of the regiment on July 2 and 3.
-(39.820164° N, 77.221613° W; Tour maps: Steven’s Knoll or Culp’s Hill North; Google map to both 6th Wisconsin monuments)
+The monument to the 6th Wisconsin Volunteer Infantry Regiment is west of Gettysburg on Reynolds Avenue south of the Railroad Cut.
+(North Reynolds Avenue tour map) A marker on the north side of Culp’s Hill shows the position of the regiment on July 2 and 3.
+(Steven’s Knoll or Culp’s Hill North tour maps)

-The monument is made of red granite and stands about 11′ 7″ tall.
+The red granite monument stands about 11′ 7″ tall.
 The five-sided symbol at the top represents the Iron Brigade.
 The circle on the front is the symbol of the Union First Army Corps.
 Other symbols include an eagle over crossed flags (right, or south side), crossed rifles behind a knapsack (front), and the Wisconsin state seal (left, or north side).
 The monument’s material and symbols are identical and its design is very similar to that of the monument to the 7th Wisconsin.

 The 6th Wisconsin Infantry at the Battle of Gettysburg